jeffersonfparil/Lolium_rigidum_genome_assembly_and_annotation/README.md

 - Paste the gene names in `expanded_orthogroups.forgo` into the text box.
 - Set to "Biological process"
 - Set the reference gene list to "Oryza sativa"
+- Launch the analysis
-- Set the correction to "Bonferron correction" and relaunch analysis
+- Set the correction to "Bonferroni correction" and relaunch analysis
 - Sort by decreasing "Fold Enrichment"
 - Export as table